Viposha/test/README.md

 +Add default python design via if name == main :

-IDE raises error for main function -> define a corresponding func You can use pass keyword for now
++IDE raises error for main function -> define a corresponding func +You can use pass keyword for now

-Split the range size input number with the thousand separator (Make a commit here) Tip - look for underscore sign
++Split the range size input number with the thousand separator (Make a commit here) Tip - look for underscore sign

-Format the output of object size to use a thousand separator (e.g. 2,800,496 bytes) ; Tip - look for f-string internal syntax formatting
++Format the output of object size to use a thousand separator (e.g. 2,800,496 bytes) ; Tip - look for f-string internal syntax formatting

-Combine 2 print calls on lines 16-17 into 1, the strings should be still displayed on separate lines Tip - look for sep parameter
++Combine 2 print calls on lines 16-17 into 1, the strings should be still displayed on separate lines Tip - look for sep parameter

-Round your execution duration output to only 4 decimal places
++Round your execution duration output to only 4 decimal places

 Return to this point after going through point 1 of the next section

-Resolve an issue with shadowing built-in objects Ongoing tasks and further development
+Resolve an issue with shadowing built-in objects

+Ongoing tasks and further development
-Call list and tuple conversions several times more after line 10 After you resolve the issue - create a new brunch from your main - feature_Apr_10 and continue developing Prettify the output - add a header line of 79 equality signs as the first output Repeat the same line as the bottom of the output, e.g.:
++Call list and tuple conversions several times more after line 10 +After you resolve the issue - create a new brunch from your main - feature_Apr_10 and continue developing +Prettify the output - add a header line of 79 equality signs as the first output +Repeat the same line as the bottom of the output, e.g.:
-================ your prints
++================ your prints
 Repeat your memory measurement but now use list comprehension expression for list and generator expression for tuple Display results for all 4 cases